infused/dbf/README.markdown

 ## Limitations and known bugs

 * DBF is read-only
-* Index files are not used
+* External index files are not used

 ## License